Primary and Secondary Structures - Meteorites

 Troilite nodule - Primary structure, mostly.

 Mount Dooling is a partially recrystallized coarse octahedrite.
-This image is of a sheared troilite nodule that has been shock-melted disolving part of the surrounding metal in the process.
-The troilite nodule is (likely) primary but the shearing and recrystallization are secondary effects.
+This image is of a sheared troilite nodule that has been shock-melted dissolving part of the surrounding metal in the process.
+The troilite nodule is (likely) primary but the shearing and recrystallization are secondary effects..

 {short description of image}